sonnygeorge/routine-butler/README.md

 ## TODO

+- [ ] Have no mutables as defaults outside of __init__ methods
+- [ ] Make trash buttons actually call parental delete and get rid of idle checking
+- [ ] Trashable base class?
+Inheriting two models at once?
+- [ ] Put UI settings into central UI configs file
 - [ ] Somehow implement an abc of protocol to more formally/logistically enforce models to have an id primary key
 - [ ] pre-commit hooks
 - [ ] Get DB Wrapper roasted?